 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 U.S. 31/S.R.
 6 (Main Street/Columbia Pike), running through the center of Spring Hill, is a state roadway and our city’s most congested thoroughfare as it provides direct access to a busy commercial corridor.
 City and State officials have long recognized the critical need to widen U.S. 31, due to the continuing growth in our area.
-However, U.S. 31 is among the 966 state projects throughout Tennessee that make up the Tennessee Department of Transportation (TDOT)’s current $6 billion project backlog, as annual gas tax funding for roads remains limited.
+However, U.S. 31 is among the 966 state projects throughout Tennessee that make up the Tennessee Department of Transportation (TDOT)’s current $6 billion project backlog, as annual gas tax funding for roads remains limited, which means it competes annually for revenue with hundreds of others top-priority projects.

 Governor Bill Haslam in January 2017 asked the State Legislature to increase the local tax on gasoline and diesel, which the Legislature approved in May 2017.
 The additional tax will bring in an additional $39 million for Tennessee cities annually, about $348,000 of which will come to Spring Hill.
 The governor’s plan also included a fee increase on passenger vehicles and heavy trucks for license tag renewals, along with a new electric vehicle fee, to help with statewide transportation costs.
 This piece of legislation, known as the Improve Act, included a three-year plan for shovel-ready projects that TDOT will build between the 2017-18 and 2020-2021 fiscal years.
-U.S. 31 was not included in the three-year plan because it was not shovel ready.
+Conducting the environmental study on U.S. 31 will eventually make the project eligible to be on the three-year plan list.

 The City has been working for years with TDOT in an effort to widen U.S. 31.
 In February 2016, the widening project was placed in the Nashville Area Metropolitan Planning Organization (MPO)’s 2016-2040 Cost Feasible Plan to eventually widen the road from two to five lanes from Buckner Road to Miles Johnson Parkway.
 Having the project placed in the MPO’s main planning document was a major step in ensuring its future construction.
 However, an exact project timeline remains unknown at this time.